rehanone/puppet-wget/README.md

 ```bash
 $ puppet module install rehan-wget
 ```
-The module does expect all the data to be provided through 'Hiera'.
+The module can be used with `hiera` to provide all configuration options.
 See [Usage](#usage) for examples on how to configure it.

 #### Requirements
 This module is designed to be as clean and compliant with latest puppet code guidelines.
 It works with: